nooradn/pangundhuh/README.md

 > it reflects the purpose of this tool: **to fetch and collect resources efficiently.**

 This name honors local language identity while remaining functional and relevant to a global audience.

+## 🐍 Why Python?

+Simply because it's **multi-platform**, **easy to read**, and **has great library support**.

+Python allows us to write concise and powerful scripts with minimal dependencies.
+With packages like `requests` and `tqdm`, building a reliable and user-friendly downloader is straightforward and fast.

+It's a language of choice for both beginners and professionals — and this tool proves you don't need complexity to achieve performance.

 ## ✨ Features